openshift/release/clusters/build-clusters/common_except_app.ci/openshift/scc/README.md

 fields have the original value in comments) with looser permissions for host path mounts, capabilities, SELinux contexts, and UIDs.
 Details are described in the [design document](https://docs.google.com/document/d/1mPjrHVS1EvmLdq4kGhRazTpGu6xVZDyGpVAphVZhX4w/edit?resourcekey=0-KA-qXXq1J2bTR7o6Kit9Vw).

-The SCC is currently deployed only in `build01` to limit the potential impact and will be moved to the `common` directory once we've had time to observe the effects.